 I know that it’s easier said than done especially if you’re always short in cash.

 However, bear in mind that this is directly tied to how you manage your finances.

 Personally, I only paid for this on my first credit card, back when I was still unaware of how to use credit cards to my advantage.

 After that, I learned my lesson so well and I only swipe what I can pay in full on or before the due date.

 Real talk… don’t swipe if you don’t have any money to pay for it when the due date comes.

-Another way to avoid paying for this is by using only cash on your day-to-day transaction until you get used to only spending the money that you have.
+Another way to avoid paying for this is by using only cash on your day-to-day transactions until you get used to only spending the money that you have.

-If it’s really unavoidable to use the card like for example, if you’re a freelancer and your laptop suddenly broke down and you can’t access your emergency fund nor your savings accounts, then take advantage of the Zero percent Installment Plan instead of charging the full amount straight to your card.
+If it’s really unavoidable to use your credit card for example, if you’re a freelancer and your laptop suddenly broke down and you can’t access your emergency fund or your savings accounts, then take advantage of the Zero Percent Installment Plan instead of charging the full amount straight to your card.